tiaan-jonker/Mighty-Bushwalker/README.md

 ## Credits

-The beutiful illustration pictures used throughout the app is attributed to: [Brian Edward Miller](https://dribbble.com/bemocs).
+The beautiful illustration pictures used throughout the app is attributed to: [Brian Edward Miller](https://dribbble.com/bemocs).
 However, the registration and login page background was designed by Clementine.

 The icons used in this app is either designed by us in Figma or obtained from [SVG Repo](https://www.svgrepo.com/).